NiklasKiuru/Functional-Animation/README.md

 ```

 Most vector type interpolators support axis selection methods where each axis can be interpolated with their own separate functions without declaring a new tween for each axis separately.
-Note that some of these methods can create some data for garbage collector but only on initialization.

 ```cs
 bool3 _mySelectedAxis;